 At 51,000 miles, our clients brought their vehicle in for repair for engine misfires in what would later become a series of repeat repairs for misfires.
 Our clients reported vehicle shaking, a severe loss of power, and an incident during which the car stalled on an intersection, causing them to block traffic.
 A technician at the dealership confirmed that the two service campaigns documented on previous repair orders had not actually been performed.
 However, the service campaigns did not fix the problem, and the vehicle continued to have problems.

 After experiencing recurring issues with their battery, engine and headlights, our clients requested a repurchase of their Kia Forte.
-In response, Kia showed its usual dishonesty.
-Kia required that our clients sign a release agreement before they could see any of its terms.
-In attempt to lowball its repurchase offer, Kia tried to offset the buyback amount in four key ways:
+Kia required that our clients sign a release agreement before they could see any of its terms and tried to offset the buyback amount in four key ways:

 The mileage offset is calculated based on the mileage at which the defect first became apparent.
 Kia tried to claim that the defect first became apparent at 51,000 miles, the point at which our client had taken the vehicle in for a subsequent repair visit.
 However, the previous repair visit at approximately 31,000 miles showed manufacturer knowledge of engine misfires as a common problem in this particular lineup of vehicles, and that their authorized dealership attempted to remedy this defect – hence the two service campaigns that supposedly had been implemented for our client.